 Of course, once you have received your loan at a set interest rate, you will need to pay it back.
-Typically, this is done in monthly instalments until the loan is paid off in full.
+Typically, this is done in monthly installments until the loan is paid off in full.
 The length of the payment period – known as the term – depends on your agreement.
 For a car loan, most terms fall somewhere between 2-8 years, but a general rule is to try to keep it around 5 years, if possible.
-That way, monthly payment amounts can be more manageable, and you aren’t losing too much equity in the vehicle as it depreciates in value over time.
+That way, monthly payment amounts can be more manageable, and you aren’t losing too much equity in the vehicle as its value depreciates over time.

 Types of Car Loans